 Where's the school choice in Baltimore?

-Where's the low tax pro-business environment for jobs?
+Where's the low-tax, pro-business environment for jobs?

-Democrats are fighting against it.
+The answer, Democrats are fighting against it.

-Where's the Rudy Giuliani era, tough on crime approach?
+Where's the Rudy Giuliani era tough on crime approach?

 I'll stop right there.

-It was uh listen, I I grew up in that era.
+Listen, I grew up in that era.

 Every other bad thing you can think of.

-So Rudy's fighting, he drops the murder rate.
+He drops the murder rate.

 He's called a racist every day, but he kept people safe.